Best practices for spam control with Symantec Messaging Gateway appliances.

 for more information on these subjects please see:

 The idea behind this is: the more you reject, the less you process.
 Knowing that the vast majority of the inbound SMTP traffic received these days is spam (75-90%) this greatly helps to use the resources available to process valid messages.
+When the Drop choice is used, the SMG still accepts the message and takes up further processing power that is not necessary.

 Enable Connection Classification.